 I am Megan Richardson and I live right here in Townshend with my husband and two sons.
 This is my 22nd year of teaching at Townshend Elementary school where I also attended as an elementary student many years ago.
 I went on to graduate from Leland and Gray Union High School and continued my education to receive my Bachelors Degree in Education from The University of Vermont.
 I later studied to earn my Masters Degree in Education at Southern New Hampshire University.
 I am currently teaching second grade, but have also taught first, third, fourth, and fifth grade over my years at Townshend Elementary School.
 My love for teaching continues everyday when I see the lightbulbs go off in students' minds when they learn something new and when I get to see their smiling faces enter my classroom each day.

 Honour Solari, 4th Grade Teacher (firstname.lastname@example.org)

 I graduated from the University of Vermont in 2020 with a degree in Elementary Education and a minor in Special Education.
 Being a teacher has always been a dream of mine.
 Growing up with younger brothers, I was constantly supporting them with their school work and looking for ways to help them.
 This is when my passion for teaching really started.
-Watching students, or siblings, grasp concepts for the first time and watching their confidence in themselves grow is something very special.
-This year in my first classroom is no exception.
-I have a special group of fourth-graders that I look forward to working with every day.
-Townshend Elementary School is a warm and welcoming community that I have been fortunate to start my teaching career in.
+Watching students, or siblings, grasp concepts for the first time and watching their confidence in themselves grow is such a gift.
+I am currently in my third year of teaching and have loved every second of being a part of TES community.

 Kelsey Taddei, Academic Support Teacher (email@example.com)